Updated: Oct 20, 2021

 Baked goods such as pastries, muffins, pizza doughs, cakes and breads

-You may be noticing that the good fats are more commonly found in healthier foods, items that come from animals, plants, or trees, whereas the bad fats tend to be found in foods that come in boxes, bags, or fast food restaurants.
+You may be noticing that the good fats are most commonly found in healthier foods, coming from animals, plants, or trees, whereas the bad fats tend to be found in processed foods, typically coming from boxes, bags, and fast food restaurants.

-1. Read those nutrition labels.
-It's important not just to know what type of fat you're eating, but also how much.
-Did you know that fat packs 9 calories per gram?
-And that's more than carbs or protein, so you want to be mindful of just how many of your daily calories are coming from fat versus the other macronutrients in order to support a healthy caloric balance.
-This is especially important if you're on a weight loss journey and working to stay inside your ideal calorie range for weight loss each day.
+1. Read nutrition labels.
+It's important not only to know what type of fat you're consuming, but also how much.
+Fat is more calorically dense than protein and carbs, packing 9 calories per gram.
+So you want to be mindful of how many of your daily calories are coming from fat versus the other macronutrients in order to support a healthy daily calorie balance.
+This is especially important if you're working toward a weight loss goal.

 2. Know your numbers.
-The USDA recommends healthy adults get 20-35% of their daily calories from fat, limiting saturated and trans fat intakes to just 10%.
+The USDA recommends healthy adults get 20-35% of their daily calories from fat, limiting saturated and trans fats to just 10% of their daily calories.
 How do you know where you fit in that range?
-A few general guidelines are if trying to lose weight you will want to stick to the lower end of that spectrum, whereas athletes or individuals looking to maintain their current weight will likely be somewhere in the middle or upper end of the spectrum.
+A few general guidelines are if you're trying to lose weight you'll want to stick toward the lower end of that spectrum, whereas athletes or individuals looking to maintain their current weight will likely be somewhere in the middle to upper end of that spectrum.
 Other factors to consider are your current health and energy needs.
-A health and fitness professional can better help you determine what daily intake of fat percentage is appropriate for you and give you the appropriate caloric range to aim for.
+A nutritionist can help you determine your ideal calories for weight loss and how fat fits into that equation considering your current health, fitness, and overall wellness goals.

 Unfortunately this does not always translate to a "healthier" food product.
 Take a closer look at those nutrition labels to get a real picture as to what you're about to eat.
 In many cases fat will be replaced with some other preservative (sugar and salt being the most common).
 If you notice a host of ingredients you can't pronounce, then you're in trouble.
 A good rule of thumb is if you don't recognize an ingredient or couldn't spell it in a spelling bee, then your body won't recognize it either.
 So read those nutrition labels!